RKaseman/unit-03-game-letter-guess/README.md

 - **CSS**
 - **JavaScript**
 #
 I always keep RWD and media queries in mind.

-There are none on this project.
-They wouldn't help the design.
+I wrote as few as I felt I could get away with to try and be as unobtrusive about it as possible.

 The game is fully functional.

-This is a period of time I can experiment freely and without deadlines, so that's what I'm doing.
 For this project I read a lot about the difference between getElementByID() and querySelector().